A Giant Crab Comes Forth: Resurgence and reissue

 Although "A Giant Crab Comes Forth" failed to gain commercial or critical success upon its first release in 1968, it has made a more recent comeback in popularity.

-The album has recently seen two new CD releases on separate labels.
+In 2012 the album saw two new CD releases on separate labels.
 Kismet released a version with an identical track listing and running time to the original release, with the addition of new liner notes.
 Estrella Rockera released the album with a bonus track cover of Rain's "E.S.P.".